 At Advanced Spine & Orthopedics, we offer non-surgical and surgical options for the treatment of spinal stenosis in Dallas.
 Our team of orthopedic surgeons and experts can properly diagnose the severity of your condition and let you know what the best course of action for your treatment is.

 In cervical stenosis, the neck area is affected.
 Because of the location of the spinal cord in the neck, cervical stenosis can be much more dangerous.
-In this area, the compression can occur to the spinal cord itself, in addition to the nerves.
-Symptoms can become more serious, including major body weakness, a loss in balance or even paralysis.
+In this area, compression can occur to the spinal cord itself, in addition to the nerves.
+Symptoms can become more serious, including major body weakness, a loss of balance, or even paralysis.

-You don’t have to let low back pain or neck pain have a negative impact on your life.
-Using the latest innovative medical techniques, our orthopedic spine surgeon can properly diagnose and treat spinal stenosis in both the lumbar (low back) region and cervical (neck) region.
+You don’t have to let low back pain or neck pain hurt your life.
+Using the latest innovative medical techniques, our orthopedic spine surgeon can properly diagnose and treat spinal stenosis in both the lumbar (low back) region and the cervical (neck) region.

 Most people with spinal stenosis can be treated with non-surgical methods to relieve nerve pain in the legs or arms.
 However, these non-surgical treatments are not going to correct the narrowing of the spine.
 If conservative treatments are not improving your symptoms, then our orthopedic spine surgeon may suggest back surgery.